 Modern coins show lions.

-The 2017 Lions Club Commemorative Dollar, which was just released, seems to be the first US coin with a lion on it (s).
+A recent example is the 2017 Lions Club Commemorative Dollar, which appears to be the first US coin to depict a lion.

 Horses on Ancient Coins

 Around 600–550 BCE, the first horse coins were made and given out.
 They were rare electrum pieces.
 The front of a horse is shown on these pieces.
 It was made in Ionia, which is on the coast of the Aegean Sea (present-day central coastal Anatolia in Turkey).

 There are too many other rare ancient coins with horses to list here, but one is the Gold Stater of Egyptian pharaoh Nektanebo II (360-342 BCE).
 This very rare horse coin shows an impressive image of a horse “prancing.”

 The most common animal on ancient Roman coins is the horse, followed by the eagle and then the wolf (in particular the she-wolf that cared for Romulus and Remus).